There are hundreds of DNA tests out there. And all claim to be the highest quality, most private, accurate, and informative.

 - Automatic family tree builder creates your heritage

-- Explore how your DNA influences your perception of taste, sleep, skin pigmentation, and more
+- Explores how your DNA influences your perception of taste, sleep, skin pigmentation, and more

 23andMe has a unique DNA ancestry and traits test that not only lets you trace your heritage, but also tells you how your DNA influences your characteristics and personality.

 The ancestry test comes with a colorful report that maps your ancestry to over 2,000 regions.
-You won’t fit into most of these, but it’s nice to know that the regional breakdowns are granular enough to pinpoint even the most obscure ancestral lineage.
-Every location comes with fun educational content so you can learn more about your history.
+When we tested it, we found that we didn’t fit into most of these, but it’s nice to know that the regional breakdowns are granular enough to pinpoint even the most obscure ancestral lineage.

 With Y-DNA and mtDNA included in the ancestry testing, you can also track your familial ancestry across both maternal and paternal lines.
-It even examines how many Neanderthal variants you have and what this means for you.
+It even showed our researcher how many Neanderthal variants they have.

 You get access to the relative finder that scans the 23andMe database to find your long-lost cousins.
-And the automatic family tree builder takes your DNA to create your ancestry lineage for you and help you go as far back as you can.
+We liked the automatic family tree builder because it does a lot of the work for you by creating your ancestry lineage based on your DNA results.

 You can also upgrade to the full ancestry with health testing to get a full wellness report about your genetic carrier status of certain diseases, possible food intolerances, sleep quality, and predisposition for health conditions.